Sponsored Programs Office

-The SPO is in the process of transitioning all post-award responsibilities to the Institute Business Services LINK TO IBS SITE department.
-During the interim, all questions related to post-award functions can be directed to the SPO administrative assistant for routing to the appropriate person.
+The SPO is in the process of transitioning all post-award responsibilities to the Institute Business Services department.
+In the interim, all questions related to post-award functions can be directed to the SPO administrative assistant for routing to the appropriate person.

 - Acceptance of funds: There is a process for central review of incoming awards to ensure that Aurora accepts any conditions imposed on the award and for ensuring that those funds are used for the purpose and subject to the conditions of the award.
-In no case can the award be accepted by the program director/principal investigator (PD/PI)or anyone else.
+Under no circumstances can the award be accepted by the program director/principal investigator (PD/PI) or anyone else.

-- The PD/PI must have all administrative and regulatory requirements (human subjects and/or animal use protections) in place PRIOR to spending grant funds.
+- The PD/PI must have all administrative and regulatory requirements (human subjects and/or animal use protections) in place PRIOR to award account set up and expenditure of funds.

 - The post-award staff provides service and guidance to all investigators.
-This includes timely set-up and establishment of the award, and reporting and servicing of awards to satisfy obligations to sponsoring agencies while maintaining compliance with sponsor and Aurora policies.
+This includes timely set-up of the award account, holding a kick-off meeting with the investigator and key team members to explain terms and conditions of the award (such as effort reporting and policies related to expenditures) and reporting and servicing of awards to satisfy obligations to the sponsoring agencies while maintaining compliance with sponsor and Aurora policies.

 Read the award guidelines and budget carefully to ensure proper management of the award.

-Do not spend funds under new or renewed projects until authority to expend is received and an appropriate cost center number assigned.
+Do not spend funds under new or renewed projects until authority to expend is received and an appropriate cost center number has been assigned.

-Verify all charges on the grant and process all budgetary adjustments through SPO to avoid audit disallowances.
+Review grant expenses each month, verify all charges and process all budgetary adjustments to avoid audit issues.

-- Do not purchase equipment during the last three months and/or purchase supplies during the last month of a federal grant.
+- Avoid purchasing equipment during the last three months and/or purchasing supplies during the last month of a federal grant.
 Federal auditors may disallow the cost near the end of a grant.

-- Make a point to submit required periodic and final reports on time.
+- Submit required periodic and final reports on time.